 Must Dos and Don’ts for Baby Air Travel

-My son was born in June of 2016 and my mother and father came to visit, from Jamaica, right after he was born.
+My son was born in June of 2016 and my mother and father came to visit, from Jamaica, right after he was born to help as I adjusted to life postpartum.
 My husband and I came up with the brilliant idea to take my son to Jamaica for Christmas that year, so that the rest of my family could meet him and he could start becoming familiar with the other side of his family.
 We quickly discovered why people try to avoid air travel with babies and infants, especially international air travel.

 Must Dos Before the Actual Air Travel